AntonAzer/ML_Interview_Questions/README.md

 The ratio of correctly predicted positive observations to all actual positives.
 It answers: "Of all actual positive instances, how many did we correctly identify?"

 **What is F1-score?**
-The harmonic mean of Precision and Recall.
-It is especially useful for imbalanced datasets where you need a balance between precision and recall.
+The harmonic mean of Precision and Recall.It is especially useful for imbalanced datasets where you need a balance between precision and recall.

 **What is confusion matrix?**
 A table used to describe the performance of a classification model, displaying True Positives, True Negatives, False Positives,and False Negatives.